Spirit flights canceled at Atlantic City Airport

 A spokesman for Spirit Airlines, the only carrier that flies out of the airport, said the airline made some “proactive cancellations.”

-The arrivals and departures board at the airport on Monday showed four of six Spirit departure flights cancelled and six of eight Spirit arrivals cancelled.
+The arrivals and departures board at the airport on Monday showed four of six Spirit departure flights canceled and six of eight Spirit arrivals canceled.

 "I paid thousands of dollars to Disney World," Beck said of his accommodations and tickets.
-"They said they can't get me on a flight til Wednesday.
+"They said they can't get me on a flight until Wednesday.
 They said they had no pilots."

+Neither Spirit nor the ALPA responded to questions about whether the airline was experiencing a shortage of pilots.

 Beck, who said he was traveling with about 20 members of his family for the vacation, was hoping Disney World would allow him to change the dates of his visit without penalty.